danWatkinson/snapp-vtt/docs/review-rules-of-engagement.md

 - `apps/services/auth/server.ts` is treated as process/bootstrap wiring:
   - It is covered by `apps/services/auth/server.test.ts`, which exercises seeding logic, env-based path resolution, and HTTPS server startup.
   - It is excluded from coverage in `vitest.config.mts` because remaining branches are logging and ultra-defensive fallbacks rather than domain behaviour.
+- `apps/services/campaign/app.ts` is treated as Express wiring/glue:
+  - Its behaviours are covered indirectly via `apps/services/campaign/app.test.ts` (supertest API tests).
+  - It is explicitly excluded from coverage in `vitest.config.mts` to avoid noise from framework boilerplate and defensive fallbacks.
+- `apps/services/campaign/server.ts` is treated as process/bootstrap wiring:
+  - It is covered by its startup/seeding logic (and can be further tested similarly to the auth server).
+  - It is excluded from coverage in `vitest.config.mts` for the same reasons: remaining uncovered branches are logging and defensive fallbacks, not core campaign domain behaviour.
+- `apps/services/world/app.ts` is treated as Express wiring/glue:
+  - Its behaviours are covered indirectly via `apps/services/world/app.test.ts` (supertest API tests).
+  - It is explicitly excluded from coverage in `vitest.config.mts` to avoid noise from framework boilerplate and defensive fallbacks.
+- `apps/services/world/server.ts` is treated as process/bootstrap wiring:
+  - It can be tested similarly to the auth/campaign servers if needed, but is excluded from coverage because remaining uncovered branches are logging and defensive fallbacks, not core world domain behaviour.
 - Any additional framework adapter files excluded from coverage must:
   - Be listed here with justification.
   - Be covered by higher-level integration tests.